-Analysis | Trump’s mark on Supreme Court could soon hand conservatives some major victories
+Analysis | Breyer's retirement won't change the Supreme Court's conservative bent

 Climate, affirmative action, abortion, guns.
 The Supreme Court refashioned by former president Donald Trump’s three justices could soon hand conservatives a series of far-reaching victories reshaping the landscape of some of the most difficult and divisive issues in American life.

+That conservative majority won't change with the retirement of Justice Stephen G. Breyer, which was reported early Wednesday afternoon.
+President Biden has pledged to nominate a Black woman, and those most often mentioned are “Ketanji Brown Jackson, a former Breyer Supreme Court clerk who in June was confirmed to join the U.S. Court of Appeals for the D.C.
+Circuit, and California Supreme Court Justice Leondra Kruger, a former Department of Justice official who has represented the government at the Supreme Court as deputy solicitor general,” writes my colleague Robert Barnes.
+Breyer's retirement now, while Democrats still control the Senate, could smooth the path for his successor's confirmation.

-The 6-3 divide between conservative and liberal judges means Chief Justice John G. Roberts Jr. is no longer a potential moderating middle vote — and that Trump’s most consequential legacy is also the culmination of a generational campaign by a network of right-wing lawyers.
+The current 6-3 divide between conservative and liberal judges means Chief Justice John G. Roberts Jr. is no longer a potential moderating middle vote — and that Trump’s most consequential legacy is also the culmination of a generational campaign by a network of right-wing lawyers.

 It’s a change Democrats don’t have the power to stop — early talk from some liberals about expanding the court notwithstanding — and its effects are sure to be felt well beyond President Biden’s time in office.